I have received a request to check this site out.

 (The only Victoria Marinas Building I have found is in Canada. )

-I have contacted them using the email above, still waiting for the response.
+I have contacted them using the email above, still waiting for a response.

 Based on their website, the StakeXChain internal training program has existed since November 2017.
 The e-commerce company was launched 2 years later in 2019, and the pre-launch was in August 2020.